rivirside/SwiftSafari/README.md

 In this project, we will start by building a simple neural network, evolutionary algorithm, graphic ecosystem, and a user interface to wrap it all up!
 This is just the beginning, because you will be able to take it even further with your own modifications.

-Getting Started
+### Getting Started

 To get started with SwiftSafari, you can either follow along with oen of the project tutorials at oceanexplains.medium.com, or you can clone the project.
 You'll need to have either Xcode or Swift Playgrounds installed on your machine.
 Xcode is Apple's integrated development environment (IDE) for building apps for macOS, iOS, and other Apple platforms.
 You can download Xcode and Swift Playgrounds for free from the Mac App Store.

 Once you have Xcode installed, you can clone the SwiftSafari repository to your local machine, or download the project as a zip file and then unzip it.

-Contributing
+### Contributing

 Contributions to SwiftSafari are welcome and encouraged!
-If you notice a bug, have an idea for a new feature, or want to improve the documentation, feel free to open an issue or submit a pull request.
+If you notice a bug, have an idea for a new feature, or want to improve the documentation, feel free to open an issue or submit a pull request.I really just want to ghelp grease the gears and get Swift chugging along the data science train!

-License
+### License

 SwiftSafari is licensed under the MIT License.